 Show notes serve dual purposes: they help listeners navigate your episodes AND boost your SEO by giving search engines more content to index.
 Aim for at least 300-500 words of unique show notes per episode.
 Learn more in our guide on how to write show notes that grow your audience.

 Your email list is the one audience channel you truly own.
 Unlike social media algorithms, emails go directly to your subscribers.
-Start building your list from day one by adding a signup form to your website.
-Email marketing for podcasters is one of the most underutilized growth strategies.
+Start building your list from day one by adding a signup form to your episode pages — OnPodium pages include opt-in widgets out of the box.

 Share clips, quotes, and behind-the-scenes content on Instagram, X (Twitter), TikTok, and LinkedIn.
 Audiograms (waveform videos with audio clips) are especially effective at capturing attention in social feeds.
 Read our full guide on promoting your podcast on social media.